Deborah Fisher Wharton: Religious and social causes

+She defended Indians' rights in Washington DC, and visited their reservations.
+Deborah and William successfully petitioned the city of Philadelphia to provide free education for blacks.
+William became one of the first directors of the Public Schools of Philadelphia and served in that capacity for twenty years.

 Bellevue

 William and Deborah received a gift of the Bellevue estate from his father Charles Wharton in 1834, the year that her father died.
 It was a farm near the Cliffs estate that she had grown up to love.
 The Whartons and their children spent many happy summers at Bellevue, where they enjoyed the vegetable gardens, horse-drawn carriage trips and the cool of the nearby Schuylkill River.

 Newport, Rhode Island

 Wharton's mother, Hannah Rodman Fisher, came from a long line of Quaker families from Rhode Island and Massachusetts.
 During the Revolution years, the Narragansett Bay area became a battleground between the British and the Americans allied with the French, and the Newport economy suffered.
 After the war, Hannah Rodman married Samuel R Fisher of Philadelphia and raised her family there.
 Although Deborah was a Philadelphian, she made the trip back to Newport many times, in later years with her children and grandchildren.

 A Newport family gathering in 1884.
 Deborah Fisher Wharton with her daughter Esther F.W.
 Smith and family on front porch steps of Esther and Ben Smith's summer house on Newport waterfront.
 Deborah is older woman sitting with white bonnet.
 Esther sits by post with Esther Hallowell on lap.
 Standing behind her is husband Benjamin R Smith.
 Anna Smith (Wood) leans against post.
 Next is William Wharton Smith, and sitting on rail, Anna Wharton (Morris), and far right, Edward Wanton Smith.
 Esther Morton Smith stands by left post.
 Behind Deborah are Robert and Hannah Haydock, parents of Sally Hallowell, with baby Susan on lap, sitting on step behind her 3 boys.
 Leaning on railing at left is Evelyn Meyer.
 Just below Deborah is Anna Hallowell and Polly Wharton against the post.
 Joanna Wharton (Lippincott) is sitting on upper step behind 2 boys.